 Why should I brush my dog's teeth?

-It is estimated that over 2/3 of dogs over the age of three have periodontitis, an inflammation or infection of the tissues surrounding the teeth.
+It is estimated that over 2/3 of dogs over the age of three have periodontal disease, an inflammation or infection of the tissues surrounding the teeth.
 Periodontal disease starts as gingivitis caused by plaque and often progresses to involve the bony tooth sockets.
 Left untreated, periodontal disease can lead to painful tooth loss.

 When should I brush my dog's teeth?